-The results seem to indicate an absence of a strong bias against the existence of a Pareto or a log-normal distribution, both for the equivalent radius and the midth height ratio.
-Nonetheless, given the incompatibility between these two distributions.
-The multiple metworks and their small number of associated values, it is not possible to over-interpret these results.
-Even if the visual inspection of the 49 histogrums shows that those computed on large networks are close to being log-normal, the statistical tests can not fully confirm this hypothesis.
-A power-law may also be representative of the equivalent radius distributions but the lack of small values in our data do not allow to prove it enter.
+The results seem to indicate an absence of a strong bias against the existence of a Pareto or a log-normal distribution, both for the equivalent radius and the width-height ratio.
+Nonetheless, given the incompatibility between these two distributions, the small number of subsampled networks and their small number of associated values, it is not possible to over-interpret these results.
+Even if the visual inspection of the 49 histograms shows that those computed on large networks are close to being log-normal, the statistical tests can not fully confirm this hypothesis.
+A power-law may also be representative of the equivalent radius distributions but the lack of small values in our data do not allow to prove it either.